How much does Judicial Review cost?

 As set out above, in the same way that a claimant would have an expectation of being able to recover some (if not all) of their costs if the claim succeeds, if the claim fails then the claimant may have to bear a cost liability for decision-maker’s costs in responding and dealing with the claim.

-In the majority of cases where an application for permission is refused, the costs of the Government Legal Department (the government’s lawyers) will include time taken, for example, or file an acknowledgment of service, or for counsel’s costs if they have been involved in settling proceedings.
-In our experience, these costs will usually range from £900-£1800 .
+In the majority of cases where an application for permission is refused, the costs of the Government Legal Department (the government’s lawyers) will include time taken to file an acknowledgment, file a defence and possible also counsel’s time if they have been involved in settling proceedings.
+In our experience, these costs will usually range from £900-£1800.

 In some cases, where the decision-maker has taken the time to prepare a full defence, and sometimes instructing external counsel to do this, the costs – even at the stage of a refused permission application – may be substantial.